-Implementation of NPS will be through the Tasman Resource Management Plan (TRMP) and in resource consent conditions.
+Implementation of NPS will be through the Tasman Resource Management Plan and in resource consent conditions.
 Upgrades of wastewater treatment plants to process increasing volumes of wastewater will be required, particularly related to trade waste discharges from the industry and increasingly stringent standards for effluent discharges.
 Recognising and resolving cultural issues related to waste discharges to aquatic environments is another important factor.

-Documentation Affect on the Wastewater Activity National Policy Statement on Urban Development Capacity 2016 (NPS- UDC) Sets out the objectives and policies for providing development capacity under the Resource Management Act 1991 and came into effect on 1 December 2016.
-National Policy Statements for Freshwater Management (NPS-FM) The NPS-FM requires the Councils to set water quality limits for water bodies which (at least) meet the national objectives related to ecosystem health and human health for recreation.
+Affect on the Wastewater Activity Sets out the objectives and policies for providing development capacity under the Resource Management Act 1991 and came into effect on 1 December 2016.
+The NPS-FM requires the Councils to set water quality limits for water bodies which (at least) meet the national objectives related to ecosystem health and human health for recreation.
 All regional (and unitary) Councils need to fully implement the objectives and policies in the NPSFM as promptly as is reasonable, and no later than December 2025.
 That means water quality objectives will be set for freshwater management units within the region which must reflect tangata whenua roles and interests.
-Under Policy A2, every Regional Council is: • to specify targets and implement methods (either or both regulatory and non-regulatory) in a way that considers the sources of relevant contaminants recorded under Policy CC1 (accounting for freshwater takes and contaminants), to assist the improvement of water quality in the freshwater management units, and • to meet those targets within a defined timeframe.
-This requirement is particularly relevant for the Council's discharges of treated effluent to freshwater.
+Under Policy A2, every Regional Council is: • to specify targets and implement methods (either or both regulatory and non-regulatory) in a way that considers the sources of relevant contaminants recorded under Policy CC1 (accounting for freshwater takes and contaminants), to assist the improvement of water quality in the freshwater management units, and to meet those targets within a defined timeframe.
+This requirement is particularly relevant for the